SimbaSimbiri/simbasimbiri.github.io/README.md

-This is the portfolio page for Ray Simbiri, version 1.0
+This is my portfolio page, version 1.0.1